 The dentist will assess your dental and medical history, clarify your expectations and explain your different treatment options.
-For a successful immediate treatment procedure it is vital that the dental implant(s) can be securely stabilized in the bone immediately when inserted.

-2. Clinical assessment, planning and restoration production
+2. Clinical assessment and planning

-The dentist will do a thorough clinical assessment.
+Your dentist will do a thorough clinical assessment.

 You will receive detailed instructions on what you can do and should avoid immediately after surgery.
 For example: